Heaveness/GTFriendlyO/README.md

 ## Extras:

-* If you have any feedback, please let me know on through the Thunderstore Link: https://thunderstore.io/c/gtfo/p/Carb_Crusaders/GTFriendlyO/
+* If you have any feedback, please let me know on through the Github Link: [Here](https://github.com/Heaveness/GTFriendlyO).